 Newton Prize winner in Brazil

-A Newton Institutional Skills project, delivered by the British Council, won the Newton Prize in Brazil this year.
+A Newton Institutional Skills project, delivered by the British Council, won the Newton Prize in Brazil.
 The project focuses on improving the lives of the Guarani people by saving the Atlantic Forest.
 It is a collaboration between Marc Brightman, Co-Director at the Centre for the Anthropology of Sustainability, University College London and Daniel Calazans Pierri, General Coordination Member for the Indigenous Work Centre in Brazil.
 Find out more on the Newton Prize website.

 In 2017, projects delivered by the British Council won four out of six prizes in the prize countries Malaysia, Thailand and Vietnam.